 A motorcycle prodigy who rocketed from mini-bike dominance to a World Supersport title, now leading Ducati's factory Superbike charge.

-Nicolò Bulega's journey reads like a storybook of Italian racing talent.
-Born in 1999, he was practically born on two wheels, sweeping national and European mini-bike championships as a boy.
-His trajectory was confirmed in 2015 when he seized the Moto3 Junior World Championship title, marking him as a future star.
-The path to the premier Grand Prix class proved challenging, but Bulega found his true calling in production-based racing.
-Joining the World Supersport championship, he transformed into a force of nature aboard his Ducati.
-In 2023, his blend of raw speed and calculated aggression culminated in a dominant World Supersport title, a victory that earned him a coveted promotion directly to the factory Ducati team in the premier Superbike World Championship.
-His rapid ascent signals a new chapter for both the rider and the iconic Italian manufacturer.
+Nicolò Bulega won the World Supersport championship in 2023, earning a promotion to the factory Ducati team in the Superbike World Championship.
+Born in 1999, he swept national and European mini-bike championships as a boy.
+He seized the Moto3 Junior World Championship title in 2015.
+His path to the premier Grand Prix class proved challenging, but he found his calling in production-based racing.
+Aboard his Ducati, he transformed into a force of nature, blending raw speed and calculated aggression.
+His rapid ascent signals a new chapter for both the rider and the manufacturer.

 1997–2012